Skip to content

 Napoleon Enforced Right-Hand Traffic

-This changed during the French Revolution after 1789 when the politician Robespierre mandated right-hand traffic by law.
+This changed during the French Revolution after 1789 when politician Robespierre mandated right-hand traffic by law.
 Napoleon made it official by imposing right-hand traffic in all conquered countries.
 Some countries remained loyal to left-hand traffic and reintroduced it after Napoleon’s fall, such as in Vienna until 1938 and in Iceland until 1968.

 Which Countries Have Left-Hand Traffic?

-(Source: ADAC and TRAVELBOOK)
+(Source: ADAC and ACE)

 Europe